himanshukesarwani-dev/3-idiots-movie-quiz/README.md

 # 3 idiots movie quiz
 A funny quiz consisting of 15 Questions from the movie.

-play the game if you have watched the movie
+It is a CLI app built with NodeJs.
+It consists of 15 questions divided into 3 levels.
+Test your knowledge related to that movie.